snowby666/poe-api-wrapper/README.md

 ### Copyright Notice
 ```
-snowby666/poe-api-wrapper: A simple API wrapper for poe.com using Httpx
+snowby666/poe-api-wrapper: A simple, lightweight and efficient API wrapper for Poe.com
 Copyright (C) 2023 snowby666

 This program is free software: you can redistribute it and/or modify